EnterpriseDB/barman/new_docs/user_guide/barman_cloud.rst

 This section of the documentation is focused in the ``barman-cloud-*`` commands that can be used to manage and interact with backups without the need of a dedicated barman server.
-To start working with it, you will need to install the ``barman-cli-cloud`` package on the same machine as your PostgreSQL server.
+To start working with it, you will need to install the ``barman-cli-cloud`` package on the same machine as your Postgres server.

 Understanding these options will help you select the right approach for your cloud backup and recovery needs, ensuring you leverage Barman's full potential.